martintrojer/martintrojer.github.com/content/post/2026-04-11-regulation-changes-the-game-not-the-pressure.md

 This distinction applies pretty broadly, but it matters more in finance because several things are not optional: explainability, policy alignment, audit trail, accountable ownership and operational resilience.

 Compliance is part of the product, not overhead sitting next to it.
 A change is not real just because it compiles and passes a few tests.
-It has to fit a system of controls, approvals, evidence, and ongoing accountability.
+It has to fit a whole system of controls, approvals, evidence, and ongoing accountability.

 That is why AI use in finance should be judged less by how much code it can generate and more by whether it helps produce better changes and better evidence.
 Used well, these tools can help with test generation, summarisation, documentation, change explanations, evidence drafting, and exploring implementation options before humans commit to one.

 Used badly, they can flood an organisation with polished but weakly owned output.
-The danger is not just incorrect code.
-It is opaque systems that nobody can properly explain later, plus a false sense of progress because the artifacts look finished.
+The danger isn't just incorrect code.
+It's opaque systems that nobody can properly explain later, plus a false sense of progress because the artifacts look finished.

 That is also why older codebases are not automatically a disadvantage here.
 In regulated environments, code that has already been exercised, reviewed, and lived with is often a stronger foundation than fresh output, however elegant that fresh output looks.
 Trusted and used code carries operational memory.